Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 With a mild year-round climate, proximity to the Pacific Ocean and the Sea of Cortez, rich agricultural resources and an unquestionable influence from its vicinity to México, it’s no wonder San Diego has become a nucleus of hot spots to dine, demonstrating it can offer more than sand and surf.

 California is a state loaded with resources, and San Diego is blessed with the virtues of its land and oceans.
 In fact, San Diego County has more small farms than any other local county in the nation.
-Local Organic farmers like Chino Farms are the to-go place for many local restaurants who opt to use seasonal, local, organic ingredients.
+Local Organic farmers such as Chino Farms are the to-go places for many local restaurants that opt to use seasonal, local, organic ingredients.
 Is freshness the secret to a great recipe?
 San Diegans seem to think so, and are constantly demanding sustainable farm-to-table ingredients on their plates.

 Sharing the same ocean, south of San Diego, Tijuana's Baja Med cuisine is turning heads and placing Baja on the culinary map.
 With such close proximity, San Diego and Baja can't help but complement each other.
-Restaurants such as Puesto in Seaport Village and La Jolla, King & Queen Cantina in Little Italy and Blind Burro in Downtown's Gaslamp Quarter serve up fundamental Baja ingredients such as lobster, chicharrón (pork rinds) and cotija cheese.
-Even San Diego's own seafood fast food chain, Rubio's, became famous nationally for bringing Baja fish tacos to this side of the border.
+Restaurants such as Puesto in Seaport Village, Mission Valley and La Jolla, King & Queen Cantina in Little Italy and Blind Burro in Downtown's Gaslamp Quarter serve up fundamental Baja ingredients such as lobster, chicharrón (pork rinds) and cotija cheese.
+Even San Diego's own seafood fast-food chain, Rubio's, became famous nationally for bringing Baja fish tacos to this side of the border.

 When it comes to the national dining scene, there is no city that compares to San Diego, and there isn't a category fit for San Diego's gastronomy identity — one that has stopped trying to see what everyone else is doing and endorsed, and instead is doing what it does best: ride its own wave.